spacepy/spacepy/Doc/source/quickstart.rst

 >>> mydata.attrs['PI'] 'Prof. Big Shot'

 This has now populated a structure that can map directly to a NASA CDF.
-To visualize our datamodel, we can use the :meth:`~spacepy.datamodel.SpaceData.tree` method, which is equivalent to :func:`toolbox.dictree` (which works for any dictionary-like object, including PyCDF file objects).
+To visualize our datamodel, we can use the :meth:`~spacepy.datamodel.SpaceData.tree` method, which is equivalent to :func:`~spacepy.toolbox.dictree` (which works for any dictionary-like object, including PyCDF file objects).

 >>> mydata.tree(attrs=True)